9 Cheapest Countries to Visit: Dream Trips on a Budget

 Pakistan is one of the world’s best-kept travel secrets.
 The Hunza Valley and the Karakoram Mountains are absolutely breathtaking.
 Tourism is still limited, which makes the experience feel raw and authentic.

 Prices for food and accommodation are very low.
 The hospitality is famously warm and generous.
 The landscapes remind you how vast and powerful natural beauty truly is.
-For adventurous travelers, Pakistan is a true bucket-list destination.
+For experienced adventure travelers, Pakistan can be a true bucket-list destination — but it is not the easiest first budget trip.

 7. Bolivia